lorikrell/gamerchic/docs/stealth.md

 To move in stealth and spy upon quarry does not always require a rogue and thief's kit.
 Infiltration missions range the spectrum including disguised guests at a party, spies working for liberation as a double or triple agent, mercenary ops using brutal force to get in and out, treasure thieves running a heist, and...the usual movement of thieves using stealth and guile to complete a mission without leaving evidence of their movements.
 Building and running these missions can be diverse as any other event if you give it thought and care.

-The target of spy and thief-craft also differs depending on the goals of a campaign.
-From eliminating targets to collecting information and supplies, a single agent or group of allies can turn the tide without alerting your enemies.
+The target of *spycraft* also differs depending on the goals of a campaign.
+From eliminating targets to collecting information and loot, a single agent or group of allies can turn the tide without alerting your enemies.
 This guide enters the world of spies, assassins, and thieves to give you the elements and guidelines for crafting remarkable events.

 :::sonceri Game Genres
 This guide can be used for MMO-RPG in-game events, tabletop games, LARPs, and more!
 The rolling rules are for a d20 system, but you could easily convert this to a d10 World of Darkness table of successes and botches, d6 Shadowrun system, and so on.
 :::

-## What makes a good spy or stealth mission?
+## What makes a good spycraft mission?

-Before delving into the world of spies, let's consider the elements of a good stealth assignment.
+Before delving into the world of spycraft, let's consider the elements of a good stealth assignment.

 The typical path of sneak in, kill the guy, and grab the loot is tried and trusted, but lacks imagination.
 To breath life into the genre, consider another option: player agency with consequences.
-The power of a fine spy/thief tale lies not in moving from point A to B and collecting C with high rolls for success.
+The power of a fine spy/thief/scout tale lies not in moving from point A to B and collecting C with high rolls for success.
 It's having an objective, setting the opportunities and pitfalls, and letting your players loose within the boundaries.

-Have lists and ideas ready for anything including rich NPCs, false leads, difficult claimed information (cursed, in code, broken), and constantly moving enemies.
+Have lists and ideas ready for anything including rich NPCs, false leads, tricky information (cursed, in code, broken), and constantly moving enemies.
 While players shift and move through a place, have your NPCs likewise on the move, open to changing sides, or steadfast to their cause.
 If the location or group being spied on would have a key villain, have them prominent, accessible, without being wooden.
 And have levels of consequences.
 One small failure should not cause the entire mission to fail, even at the end grab.
 Give the players a chance to rise and fall to the challenge.

 > *Even James Bond has a team to help him in missions.
+And he had many ways to gain the objective.
 Give everything life!*

 :::sonceri To Battle or not to Battle?
 The best spy and stealth events thrive within boundaries, sparking player ideas.
 An inventive one is the level of battle.
 If you remove warfare from the equation, tell your players early.
-Let them solve problems and end threats using the environment, NPCs, tools and equipment.
-If you want to use battle, consider instant kills and silencing manuevers.
+Let them solve problems and end threats using the environment, NPCs, tools, and equipment.
+If you want to use battle, consider instant kills and silencing manuevers for guards.
 A dagger to the foot will earn screams whereas a dagger to the throat may silence that noise.
 :::

 <Iframe url="https://www.youtube.com/embed/o4TSZh2DY9k"